irskep/clubsandwich/docs/index.rst

 C API.
 And while it covers a lot of things you need for a roguelike, it doesn't help you much with your UI or state management.

-If that sounds like a decent tradeoff, go try ``libtcod-cffi` and be happy!
+If that sounds like a decent tradeoff, go try ``libtcod-cffi`` and be happy!
 But there's another library,
 `BearLibTerminal <http://foo.wyrd.name/en:bearlibterminal>`_, that only handles terminal graphics.
-It's tiny and easy to understand. clubsandwich builds on BearLibTerminal (BLT...) to add a nice API, state management, easy UI, and some other helpful stuff.
+It's tiny and understandable.
+Clubsandwich builds on BearLibTerminal (BLT...) to add a nice API, state management, easy UI, and some other helpful stuff.

 Features
 ~~~~~~~~

+Scroll down for examples.

 * Event loop
 * Scene manager